 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.

-This is most likely to include, but may not be limited to:
+This is most likely to include, but may not be limited to: bullying (including cyberbullying);

-- bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals
+- physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence, such as rape, assault by penetration and sexual assault; sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals.